-Daylight robbery: Mount Roskill business targeted by thieves
+Police find ditched getaway car believed used in Mount Roskill jewellery store heist

-Police officers flooded a business area in Mount Roskill this afternoon following reports of a robbery on White Swan Rd.
+Police officers flooded a business area in Mount Roskill this afternoon following an aggravated robbery on White Swan Rd.

 An employee from Brews, a bottle shop on White Swan Rd, said clothing and jewellery store Roop Darshan was attacked.